 A: The Junior National Championship is held annually.
 In 2016, the event was split into 2 events.
-One being Moguls, Dual Moguls, and Aerials are held at the same venue and Slopestyle, Halfpipe and Big Air is held at another.
+Moguls, Dual Moguls, and Aerials are held at the same venue, and Slopestyle, Halfpipe and Big Air are held at another.
 Each year, they switch geographically from West to East.
 The Selection Criteria are located here.

 Q: What are Freestyle Fridays?

 A: This program is designed for athletes looking for more training.
 Athletes will be able to add any Fridays that work for their schedule for the 22/23 season.
 This program starts after Winter Break.
 Note that unless it is a powder day athletes will train either Park & Pipe or Moguls or both throughout the day.
 We do not offer Big Mountain training on Fridays.

 Q: How does my child start flipping on snow?

 A: Freestyle Canada has a very strict system to allow athletes to flip.
 This is to keep the athlete safe.